bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The configurations will be added to the system via REST.

 The range of configurations includes required and optional ones.
+The full list of all configurations can be viewed at the :ref:`Configuration` page.

 To resolve the example task it is enough to upload the required configurations only.

-The list of all configurations can be viewed at the :ref:`Configuration` page.
+Example Task
+""""""""""""""""""

 For solving an example task, we will upload the following configurations via REST: